temporalio/sdk-dotnet/README.md

 An activity can react to a worker shutdown specifically.

-Upon worker shutdown, `ActivityContext.WorkerShutdownToken` is cancelled.
-Then the worker will wait a grace period set by the `GracefulShutdownTimeout` worker option (default as 0) before issuing actual cancellation to all still-running activities via `ActivityContext.CancellationToken`.
+Upon worker shutdown, `ActivityExecutionContext.WorkerShutdownToken` is cancelled.
+Then the worker will wait a grace period set by the `GracefulShutdownTimeout` worker option (default as 0) before issuing actual cancellation to all still-running activities via `ActivityExecutionContext.CancellationToken`.

 Worker shutdown will wait on all activities to complete, so if a long-running activity does not respect cancellation, the shutdown may never complete.